Continental Drift: The Game (Day 2)

 Animation Sequence:

-Title (5pics) - with everyone’s names
+Title (5pics) - ‘Plate Tectonics’ with all names underneath.

 5min Clean up.
 Wrap up.